 – Yes, Mildred, it’s “in”.

 – In that case, (she whispers) “ah”.

 You don’t want to be Mildred, do you?

-Sound is one of the basic and crucial ingredients in expanding your orgasmic experience, improving your sex life and empowering yourself as a woman and a person.
+Sound is one of the basic and crucial ingredients in expanding your orgasmic experience, improving your sex life and empowering yourself as a sexual being.

-One of the major methods that I use to help women become more orgasmic is by coaching them to express stronger and more frequent sounds.
+One of the major methods that I use to help people become more orgasmic is by coaching them to express stronger and more frequent sounds.

 Sound is related to the throat chakra (if you are uncomfortable with the word chakra, it can also be called an energy center).
 According to Tantra, women’s throat chakra is less open than men’s.
 According to medical studies, more women than men have problems with their thyroid gland, located at the area of the throat.

 Having a blockage in your throat chakra is related to challenges with expressing yourself with your partner and with others in your social and professional life – expressing your feelings, needs, boundaries, emotions, thoughts, opinions and preferences.
 Expressing yourself.

 A woman who expresses herself more easily than others will find it easier to make stronger sex sounds.
 Sound is also related to the third chakra – the navel chakra.
 Expressing sounds helps you connect to your power.

 Sound is often the missing link that is stopping a woman from orgasming.
 From really orgasming.
 Sound alone can make a woman have pleasure or even orgasm.